 On July 17, 2018, the Beaverton Arts Foundation announced a pledge of $13 million to the project.
 With this exciting news also came the official name of the facility, the Patricia Reser Center for the Arts.
 This transformative pledge made possible by Pat Reser, is an investment that provides nearly one–third of the $46 million needed to build the center.

 Another $21.9 million has already been identified from public sources, including a land donation and a new city Transient Lodging Tax (TLT).
-In total, more than 90 percent of the cost to build the Patricia Reser Center for the Arts has already been identified through public and private philanthropic investment.
+In total, 95 percent of the total project costs for the Patricia Reser Center for the Arts has already been identified through public and private philanthropic investment.